 Borrowers can now get funds without having to visit the branch offices.
 Digital lending processes are chiefly self-serviced in nature.
 From applying for the loan to getting funds, the entire process needs little to no manual intervention.
 Customers will barely have to interact with the lender unless required.
 This automation also relieves the employees of redundant work.

-Furthermore, digital lending also supports omnichannel communications – meaning that the customer can use any channel of their choice.
+Furthermore, digital lending also supports omnichannel communication – meaning that the customer can use any channel of their choice.
 They can communicate using the website, the app, text messages, or even social media platforms.
 Self-serve portals make lending businesses much more customer-centric.

 8. Increasing use of ML and AI in lending business processes